davidgasquez/handbook/Coordination.md

 	- [[Governance]] technologies (voting, shares, decision markets...)
 - [Keep the work parallel, the groups small, and the resources local.](https://codahale.com/work-is-work/) If possible, factor work products into independent modules; if not, grow slowly and optimize.
 - The best process is no process!
 In an ideal state it all just works and everything flows.
 [Adding a couple of checks seems simple but that affects everyone in that process](https://news.ycombinator.com/item?id=28710193).
 	- No [[processes]] requires trusting other people.
-[More trust means better coordination without processes](https://youtu.be/-vbPXbm8eTw).
+More trust means better coordination without processes.
+[Trust is the currency of interactions](https://youtu.be/-vbPXbm8eTw).
 	- When a process becomes the proxy for the result you want, you stop looking at outcomes and just make sure you're doing the process right.
 	- Every process will slow you down, and some will make you better.